 Students may petition for transfer credits completed prior to initial enrollment or for approval to complete hours up to the twelve transfer credit hour maximum during Doctoral program year three.
 Transfer hours completed after initial enrollment may only be in the student's area of concentration and must be successfully completed during the third year of the program.
-The Doctoral Program Director, the Dean of the Cook School of Leadership, and the Doctoral Committee will consider and make decisions for all transfer credit petitions.
+The Doctoral Program Director, the appropriate Dean, and the Doctoral Committee will consider and make decisions for all transfer credit petitions.
 These decisions made are considered final.